thabbott/GameOfLife/README.md

 conda install -c conda-forge opencv
 ```

-### Playing a game of Conway's Game of Life: Player vs. Player edition
+### Playing an adversarial match of Conway's Game of Life
 To play a game, run
 ```shell
 python play_game.py